TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 The main idea is to create an [`ArgGroup`](https://docs.rs/clap/latest/clap/struct.ArgGroup.html) and require additional args in the `ApiKeyData` structure if one of the needed args is not specified.
 This approach has a lot of big inconveniences:

 * Fields in the `ApiKeyData` structure are optional.
-Yes, during parsing they will be validated and 100% have values, but for further work, we are forced to unwrap them and create another structure.
+Yes, during parsing, they are validated, and 100% have values, but for further work, we are forced to unwrap them and create another structure.
 * The help message for the user is not fully informative.
-It shows the among those three args only one is required.
+It shows that among those three arguments, only one is required.
 That is a lie because we need a key file **OR** app id + secret.

 Enough talking.
 Let's see it in action: